hunter-teacher-cert/work_csci70900-ischeff/meth1/01_lesson.md

   *Question:* Why do we do this in computer science?
   Expected answers: to make life easier, to make coding easier, to make problems simpler.

-One way to *decompose* a problem is visually--*tree diagrams, bubble maps, concept map*

-This is sometimes called *whiteboarding* Demo whiteboarding with example from do-now (ask for a student volunteer)
+One way to *decompose* a problem is visually.
+This is sometimes called *whiteboarding*

+Some whiteboarding techniques are:
+- tree maps
+- concept maps
+- bubble maps
+- literal drawings

 ---

 ### Lesson Activity